快猫短视频

 Living as a Liver Cancer Survivor

 For many people with liver cancer, the cancer may never go away completely, or it might come back in another part of the body.
-These people may still get regular treatments with chemotherapy, radiation therapy, or other therapies to help keep the cancer under control for as long as possible.
+These people may still get regular treatment to help keep the cancer under control for as long as possible.
 Learning to live with cancer that does not go away can be difficult and very stressful.

 Follow-up care

-Even if you have completed treatment, your doctors will still want to watch you closely.
-It is very important to go to all your follow-up appointments.
-During these visits, your doctors will ask questions about any problems you are having and might do exams and blood tests, such as alpha-fetoprotein (AFP), liver function tests (LFTs).
-Imaging tests, such as ultrasound, CT, or MRI scans might also be done.
+During these visits, your doctors will ask questions about any problems you are having.
+They will also examine you and might order blood tests, such as alpha-fetoprotein (AFP) and liver function tests (LFTs).
+Imaging tests, such as ultrasound, CT, or MRI scans might also be ordered.
 These tests will help look for signs of cancer or side effects of treatment.

-Some treatment side effects might last a long time or might not even show up until years after you have finished treatment.
+Some treatment side effects might last a long time or might not even show up until years later.
 Your doctor visits are a good time to ask questions and talk about any changes or problems you notice or concerns you have.

-It’s important for all liver cancer survivors, to tell their health care team about any new symptoms or problems, because they could be caused by the cancer coming back, by a new disease, or a second cancer.
+It’s important to tell your health care team about any new symptoms or problems, because they could be caused by the cancer coming back, by a new disease, or a second cancer.

-Follow-up after liver transplant: A liver transplant can be very effective at treating the cancer and replacing a damaged liver.
+Follow-up after liver transplant: A liver transplant can both treat the cancer and replace a damaged liver.
 But this is a major procedure that requires very close follow-up after treatment.
 Along with monitoring your recovery from surgery and looking for possible signs of cancer, your medical team will watch you carefully to make sure your body is not rejecting the new liver.

-You will need to take strong medicines to help prevent rejection.
-These medicines can have their own side effects, including weakening your immune system, which can make you more likely to get infections.
+You will need to take medicines to weaken your immune system to help prevent rejection.
+These medicines can have their own side effects, including making you more likely to get infections.
+They might also increase your risk of getting another type of cancer later.

 Your transplant team should tell you what to watch for in terms of symptoms and side effects and when you need to contact them.
 It is very important to follow their instructions closely.